How can I set up a simulation?

 The Finite Element (FE) Mesh is a volume mesh that adds integration points to each element within the mesh (either linearly or quadratically).
 A simulation needs at least one FE Mesh.

-The FE Model adds Material information by adding FE Components and Connectors.
-The most simple FE Model will have an FE Component that has an FE Mesh and a Material Attribute, with no Connectors.
+The Simulation Model adds Material information by adding Domains and Connectors.
+The most simple Simulation Model will have a Domain that has an FE Mesh or Implicit Body, a Material Attribute, and has no Connectors.

 Boundary Conditions (BCs) can be thought of as the environment your part is in.
 They include Forces, Displacement Restraints, Heat Generation, Pressure, and more.
 You will typically need a minimum of two BCs to run a simulation.
 To use a BC, you need to be able to select the area it is acting upon by using the boundary selection tools.

 After setting up these elements, you can run an Analysis.
-There is a choice of Static, Buckling, Modal, Thermal Analysis, and Nonlinear Thermal Analysis.
+There is a choice of Static, Buckling, ModalFlow, Thermal, and Nonlinear Thermal Analysis.
 Each analysis type utilizes these basic parts, with slight differences in addition.

 Once a simulation has run, the results can be utilized in a variety of ways.
 The results can be extracted as Point Maps and then converted into a Field to be fed back into the model.
 The results can also be exported to another program for further analysis.